marilisa-saldanha/profile-card-component/README.md

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### The challenge

-- Build out the project to the designs provided

 ### Links

 - [Solution URL](https://www.frontendmentor.io/solutions/profile-card-component-using-html-5-css-and-flexbox-0eaOpiccPl)